sara5491/ArchiveTheAdventure/README.md

 - Heroku

 ## ACKNOWLEDGEMENTS
-- Tutors at Code Institute and members of the Slack community for their continued help and support.
+- Tutors at Code Institute for dealing with my <s>stupid</s> questions and members of the Slack community for their continued help and support.